Md-sahil-a/keep_your_password_safe/README.md

-# pwnedPass is a password's checker program.
+# PwnedPass is a password checker program.
 It checks how many number of similar passwords has been used and it is safe or not.
  In this program i used the Api (Application programming interface) of  https://haveibeenpwned.com/.
  Have I Been Pwned? is a website that allows Internet users to check whether their personal data has been compromised by data breaches.